 St. Vincent de Paul is the world leader in mattress recycling.
-Our Oakland, California facility was the first commercially viable mattress recycling business in the world.
-Today, between our operations in Oakland and Eugene, Oregon we recycle over 120,000 mattresses and boxsprings every year.
+DR3, our Oakland, California facility, was the first commercially viable mattress recycling business in the world.
+Today, between our operations in Oakland and Eugene, Oregon we recycle more than 170,000 mattresses and boxsprings every year.

 How Does It Work?